-Linux distros for Kids are not really made for general use.
+Linux for toddlers is not really made for general use.
 They focus on educational purposes – by creating a learning-oriented computing environment.
 Many educational institutions have already made their change to Linux distros for kids.
 So, if you are planning for that change, here is our list of the best Linux Distros for Kids.

 Note: Even in the world of Linux for Kids, you have a wide collection of distros to choose.
 So, we have tried to compile a list with diverse Linux distros.
 Some of them are for toddlers, while others can be used in high-school level or college.